jwkidd3/splunk-int-adv/README.md

 Pull data from https://docs.splunk.com/images/Tutorial/tutorialdata.zip <br>
 Split the zip file into the access logs and the secure logs and separate out the vendors sales data. <br>

-Also pull data from http://splk.it/f1data.
-Only log file you want from this is linux_s_30DAY.log

 Other files to load are generated from python scripts